deanbunn/Windows_System_Analysis_Lab/README.md

 **All lab code and descriptions are listed in README**.

-The session script files are designed to only be used as a downloadable reference.
+The lesson script files are designed to only be used as a downloadable reference.

 At the beginning of each script is a "exit" command to prevent an accidental run